REASY/nkvdb/doc/read_model.md

 Again. nkvdb is not key value database.
-You can`t get value by key, but you can query data by interval or query data in time point.
+You can`t get value by key, but you can query data by interval or query data for the certain time point.

 for example, we have